justy7223/cheat_sheets/GitHub-Cheat-Sheet.md

 > `git config --global user.email "[email]"`
 > *set email to use for credit during push/pull/commits/etc for all local repositories*

+> `git config --global user.username "[github username]"`
+> *set username to use for credit during push/pull/commits/etc for all local repositories*

+> `git config --global user.password "[access token]"`
+> *set access token to use for this username to authenticate with during push/pull/commits/etc for all local repositories*

 > `git init`
 > *set up current directory as a git repository*